HEASARC/heasarc-tutorials/tutorials/mission_specific_analyses/xrism/getting-started-xrism-xtend.md

     :param str rmf_file: The path to the RMF file necessary to generate an ARF.
     :param str src_radec_reg_file: The path to the region file defining the source region for which to generate an ARF.
-    :param int num_photons: The number of photons to simulate in the ray-tracing portion of XRISM-Xtend ARF generation.
+    :param int num_photons: The number of photons, per energy grid point, per attitude histogram, to simulate in the ray-tracing portion of XRISM-Xtend ARF generation.
+    :param int min_photons: The minimum number of photons, per energy grid point, per attitude histogram, that is required to continue to calculating an ARF at the end of the ray-tracing portion.
     """

     # We can extract the ObsID directly from the header of the spectrum file - it is